Saturday 15th, December, 2018

 The 14,763sq km Serengeti is also renowned for its predators, especially its lions, many which have collars fitted with transmitters so their movements can be studied and their locations tracked.

 The northern Serengeti, around Lobo and Kleins’s Gate, is good base during the dry season, particularly between about August and October.
-As well as the migrating Wildebeests, there are also small resident population of Wildebeests in the park, which you will see at any time of the year.
+As well as the migrating Wildebeests, there is also a small resident population of Wildebeests in the park, which you will see at any time of the year.

 Overall, the opportunities for wildlife viewing are unparalleled and, if you are able to visit, it’s a chance not to be missed.
 Try to schedule as much time here as possible in order to explore the park’s varied zones and appreciate its vastness.